Skip to content

 The United States imports substantial quantities of tin from Ireland, with approximately $115B in total bilateral trade.

-Tin (HTS Chapter 80) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Tin (HTS Chapter 80) generally enter duty-free at the MFN level, so the EU deal's flat 15% is the entire duty burden.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Ireland.

 Key products in HTS Chapter 80 imported from Ireland include Tin ingots, Tin alloys, Tin foil, Tin-plated steel (tinplate), Solder containing tin, and Tin bars and rods.